 The global stem cell biotechnology company Novoheart is using a platform called MyHeartTM composed of engineered human cardiac tissues, which has been able to "detect the devastating arrhythmogenic hazards of certain 'anti-arrhythmic' drugs that had previously caused fatalities in human patients despite passing through the flawed process of animal testing for FDA approval".
-27 Scientists in Singapore and New York are using organon-a-chip models of blood vessels and beating heart tissue, respectively, to model human atherosclerosis and test human reactions to various drug compounds. ^{28,29} Worcester Polytechnic Institute's Marsha Rolle, a tissue engineer, has created functional blood vessels from human cells to "replicate what happens when [human blood vessels are] diseased".
-30 In a news release, she noted that the 10-year average for developing new medications is "exacerbated by the fact that animal testing, which is the way most new drugs are tested, is not always an accurate indicator of how human blood vessels will respond to the same drugs".
-31
+35 Worcester Polytechnic Institute's Marsha Rolle, a tissue engineer, has created functional blood vessels from human cells to "replicate what happens when [human blood vessels are] diseased".
+36 In a news release, she noted that the 10-year average timescale for developing new medications is "exacerbated by the fact that animal testing, which is the way most new drugs are tested, is not always an accurate indicator of how human blood vessels will respond to the same drugs".
+36 Investigators at the University of California-Los Angeles and Sharif University of Technology in Tehran recently designed a heart-on-a-chip platform that incorporated microgrooves and electrical pulse stimulations to recapitulate the well-aligned structure and synchronous beating of cardiomyocytes and can be utilised for high-throughput screening for cardiotoxicity.
+37

-Other recent advancements in human tissue engineering for cardiovascular research include the ability of scientists to control the electrical pace of lab-grown heart cells using light, 32 the use of plant-derived cellulose framework as scaffolding to build networks of human veins, 33 and the development of an in vitro three-dimensional model of human early heart development that "could serve as an embryotoxicity screening assay in drug discovery, regulation, and prescription for healthy fetal development".
-34 This three-dimensional "organogenesis-in-a-dish" model could provide a way to determine drug safety in pregnant women.
+Other recent advancements in human tissue engineering for cardiovascular research include the ability of scientists to control the electrical pace of laboratory-grown heart cells using light, 38 the use of a plant-derived cellulose framework as scaffolding to build networks of human veins, 39 and the development of an in vitro three-dimensional model of early heart development in humans that "could serve as an embryotoxicity screening assay in drug discovery, regulation, and prescription for healthy fetal development".
+40 This three-dimensional "organogenesis-in-a-dish" model could provide a way to determine drug safety in pregnant women.